Examples of Corruption in Project Execution

 Example:

 A water-proofing sub-contractor installs a waterproof roof membrane under a contract with a contractor.
 The membrane is accidentally perforated in several places by the sub-contractor’s personnel during installation, which means that it is likely to leak.
 The membrane should therefore be rejected and replaced, or appropriately repaired if repair would render the membrane in accordance with the contract.
 The contractor’s site supervisor does not notice the perforations.
 Replacing or repairing the membrane would delay handover of the roof back to the contractor (which could result in a delay claim against the sub-contractor), and would result in additional labour and material cost for the sub-contractor.
 The sub-contractor decides not to replace or repair the damaged membrane, or to disclose the perforations to the contractor or the project owner.
-The sub-contractor claims payment from the contractor for the roofing works on the basis that they are properly completed.
+The membrane is covered over by the roof cladding, so can no longer be seen or inspected.
+The sub-contractor claims payment from the contractor for the waterproofing works on the basis that they are properly completed.

 Explanation: